DCCA online

 Employees of the Danish Competition and Consumer Authority have access to your personal data to the extent that it is necessary for processing your inquiry or carrying out the Authority’s tasks.
 The employees are subject to a duty of confidentiality during and after their employment to ensure the confidentiality of your personal data.

-Your personal data is stored securely and confidentially in IT systems with controlled and restricted access and on servers located on specially secured premises.
+Your personal data will be stored for as long as necessary to fulfil the Danish Competition and Consumer Authority’s obligations as a public authority and to comply with applicable legislation, including the Danish Archives Act.
+We store your personal data securely and confidentially in IT systems with controlled and restricted access and on servers located on specially secured premises.
 We work continuously to protect the confidentiality of the data we process and to secure data against unauthorized access, alteration, publication or destruction.

-The Danish Competition and Consumer Authority only passes on your personal data when it is necessary for the authority’s general performance of tasks, e.g. in connection with a hearing of parties to a case, or if it is necessary for other authorities’ tasks.
-At the same time, we pass on your personal data if it is required by law, e.g. the rules on access to documents in the Danish Public Information Act.
+The Danish Competition and Consumer Authority only disclose your personal data when it is necessary for our general performance of tasks, e.g. in connection with a hearing of parties to a case, or the processing of your inquiry.
+We also disclose your personal data if it is necessary for other authorities to carry out their tasks, e.g. for use in police investigations.

 The General Data Protection Regulation provides you with a range of rights in articles 13-18 and articles 20-22.